emranxec/KeepLearning/README.md

 > It uses HTTP endpoints or JMX beans to enable us to interact with it.

-> Actuator is mainly used to expose operational information about the running application
-> — health, metrics, info, dump, env, etc.

 ###### Advantages of Monitoring/Managing the Application
 - It increases customer satisfaction.